harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ### Forward references

-Harness does not support referencing variables from future defined next steps.
+Harness does not support referencing variables from future steps.
 For example, in a pipeline with four steps: step A, B, C and D, you cannot reference variables from step C in step A.

 :::note Exception:
 You can refer the variable: `<+env.name>`(environment name) in a service step.